utshomax/postman-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ### Writing descriptions in the Postman editor

 To write a description using rich text editing tools, select the **Postman editor** option.
-The Postman editor enables you to write a description without having to write any Markdown code.
+You can use the Postman editor to write a description without having to write any Markdown code.
 Use the tools on the toolbar to work with text and other content, as you would in a typical word processor.
 Or use common keyboard shortcuts to format text, like **⌘+B** or **Ctrl+B** to make text bold.

 <img alt="Postman editor" src="https://assets.postman.com/postman-docs/documentation-use-postman-editor-v9-1.jpg" width="560px">